zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 **Note:** The subsections of z/OS requirements such as for API Mediation Layer, Web Explorers, and Application Framework are not required because they are included in the Docker install.

-## Important note for users upgrading to v1.14

-If you are upgrading to Zowe v1.14 (or higher) from a previous release, and the value of `ZOWE_EXPLORER_HOST` does not match the host and domain that you put into your browser to access Zowe, you must update your configuration due to updated referrer-based security.

-To configure your system for the version 1.14 update, perform **one** of the following tasks to update the `instance.env` configuration file:
-- Define `ZWE_EXTERNAL_HOSTS` as a comma-separated list of hosts from which you would access Zowe from your browser.
-  - `ZWE_EXTERNAL_HOSTS=host1,host2,...`

-- Define `ZWE_REFERRER_HOSTS` as a comma-separated list for the value to be applied specifically for referrer purposes.
-  - `ZWE_REFERRER_HOSTS=host1,host2,...`

-See [Reviewing the instance env file](../user-guide/configure-instance-directory.md#reviewing-the-instanceenv-file) for additional information on the use of `instance.env` files.

-See [Configuring a Zowe instance via instance.env file](../user-guide/configure-instance-directory.md#configuring-a-Zowe-instance-via-instanceenv-file) for additional information on configuring `instance.env` files.